Dr Clare Boston

 - Quaternary chronologies, particularly relating to the Last Glacial-Interglacial Transition

 My current research focus is on the response of plateau icefields in Norway to recent changes in climate through geomorphological mapping and sedimentary analysis of ice-marginal landforms.
 Funding has been from an EU INTERACT Transnational Access Grant and a British Society for Geomorphology (BSG) Early Career Research Grant.

 Postgraduate research supervision

-Paul Weber (PhD; 2015-2018): Ice-marginal processes and retreat dynamics of the plateau icefield Hardangerjøkulen in southern Norway, (second supervisor), University of Portsmouth.
+Paul Weber (PhD; 2015-present): Ice-marginal processes and retreat dynamics of the plateau icefield Hardangerjøkulen in southern Norway, (second supervisor), University of Portsmouth.

 I contribute to the following units:

 Practical Fieldwork Skills (Module coordinator)